MalFlows: Context-aware Fusion of Heterogeneous Flow Semantics for Android Malware Detection: Motivation

 (c) The analysis of ICCs reveals divergence in how benignware and malware utilize components and actions of Intents.
 Malware invoke more components, particularly Activity and Service, which suggest a higher reliance on ICCs to coordinate background or stealthy behaviors.
 Moreover, malware frequently register for system-level actions, \eg, \textit{CONNECTIVITY\_CHANGE}, and \textit{PACKAGE\_REMOVED}, which are less used by benignware.
 The patterns indicate that the ICC-based features provide discriminative clues for malware detection.

-(d) The three types of flows exhibit clear semantic relations and complementarity.
+(d) The three types of flows exhibit clear semantic relations and complementarity: \ding{172} Based on the real-world cases, the complementary nature of these flows is supported by semantic intersections across different feature spaces.
 On the one hand, there exists an intersection between guarded APIs and source/sink APIs.
 For example, \textit{FileOutputStream.write} appears in both guarded APIs and sink APIs of malware. \textit{Class.getName} occurs in both guarded APIs and source APIs of benignware.
 On the other hand, the components of different types of flows are also explanatorily related.
 For instance, \textit{CONNECTIVITY\_CHANGE} in actions of Intents of malware can be seen as an explanatory indicator for the use of a sink API named \textit{URL.openConnection}.

-This demonstrates that the semantics of these heterogeneous flows exhibit the potential for integration, which is beneficial for malware behavior analysis.
+\ding{173} Theoretically, the three types of flows capture orthogonal yet complementary aspects of app behaviors.
+Control flows reflect the structural logic of execution, data flows reveal how sensitive information propagates, and ICCs capture interactions across components, which are frequently exploited in Android malware~\cite{DBLP:conf/icse/AvdiienkoKGZARB15,samhi2022difuzer,xu2016iccdetector}.
+While each type of flow provides valuable semantics individually, their integration enables the discovery of complex malicious patterns that span multiple behavioral dimensions, which may not be fully captured by any single feature type alone.
+For example, different types of flows can enrich the semantics of sensitive APIs by providing complementary context (\ie, execution conditions, execution purposes, and data transmission modes) to help characterize how the APIs are used.
+This justifies the integration of heterogeneous flows as a principled and effective choice for malware behavior analysis.